raywritescode/raywritescode.github.io/_posts/2014-04-09-raspberry-pi-nas.md

 With those commercial NAS benchmarked speeds in mind, I did some File Copy Write Performance testing of the pi-lego Raspberry Pi NAS.

-Side Note - If I were running network performance tests in a commercial environment I'd run tests consisting of various file transfer sizes and with various file type combinations.

 The test consisted of copying all 53 GB of my data files from my main computer to pi-lego over the wireless home network.

+*[side note: If I were running network performance tests in a commercial environment I'd run tests consisting of various file transfer sizes and with various file type combinations.]*

 I ran the test five times.
 Here's a screenshot from one of the test runs.